Measuring irreversibility from learned representations of biological patterns: Irreversibility estimates reveal dynamical phase transitions

-In intriguing agreement with simulations, experiments show irreversibility estimates initially increasing with pattern complexity across states numbered by effective kinetic energy, a measure of Rho activation rate [Fig.~\ref{fig:effective_kinetic_energies} and Methods]~\cite{liu2021topological}.
-However, irreversibility estimates decrease sharply above a critical Rho activation rate [curve in Fig.~\ref{fig:phase_digaram}(a)].
-Rho patterns enter a chaotic regime, where stable spiral waves do not arise~\cite{tan2020topological} [insets in Fig.~\ref{fig:phase_digaram}(a)].
+Further experiments on multiple ooctyes show irreversibility estimates initially increasing with pattern complexity across states numbered by effective kinetic energy, a measure of Rho activation rate (Methods and Fig.~\ref{fig:effective_kinetic_energies} in SM)~\cite{liu2021topological}.
+However, irreversibility estimates decrease sharply above a critical Rho activation rate [curves in Figs.~\ref{fig:phase_digaram}(a) and \ref{fig:crop_comparison} in SM].
+Rho patterns enter a chaotic regime, where stable spiral waves do not arise [insets in Fig.~\ref{fig:phase_digaram}(a)]~\cite{tan2020topological}.
 This chaotic regime also occurs in CGL dynamics above a critical nonlinear dispersion $c_2$ or below a critical linear dispersion $c_1$ [Fig.~\ref{fig:phase_digaram}(b)].
 The transition between stable spirals and chaotic turbulence can be detected through linear stability analysis of the CGL equation ~\cite{aranson2002world,chate1996phase}.
 Interestingly, we recover this transition in estimated irreversibilities of patterns simulated at different dispersions [Fig.~\ref{fig:phase_digaram}(c)].
 The nearly vanishing irreversibility estimates in the chaotic regime are counter-intuitive, but may be explained as follows: 1) In the stable regime, long-lived waves are a major and readily detected source of irreversibility.
 However, the chaotic regime lacks structured wave-like motion: irreversibility might instead arise from higher-order correlations and non-exponential waiting times~\cite{lynn2022decomposing, skinner2021estimating}.
 Nonzero irreversibility estimates are thus difficult to obtain numerically.
 2) The CGL equation describes a reaction-diffusion system with a reaction network not captured fully by the Rho phase field.
 Chaos occurs at high nonlinear dispersion, which may correspond to more irreversibility arising in unobserved parts of the reaction pathway~\cite{falasco2018information,yu2021inverse}.
 3) Chaotic patterns are unpredictable and susceptible to initial conditions not captured in a few latent dimensions.
 Reconstruction loss is greater for chaotic patterns than for stable patterns (Fig.~\ref{fig:loss_phase_diagram}).
 Following these observations, we propose our irreversibility estimates as a dynamical order parameter distinguishing stable and chaotic regimes in nonlinear systems.
 Lastly, at fixed nonlinear dispersion $c_2$, decreasing linear dispersion $c_1$ increases pattern complexity while decreasing irreversibility estimates [leftmost column, Fig.~\ref{fig:phase_digaram}(c)].
 This behavior arises because irreversibility depends on both spatial and temporal structure: decreasing linear dispersion $c_1$ increases spatial frequency, but also decreases temporal frequency.